What is the DOT motorcycle crash helmet standard?

 What about DOT AND ECE Certified Helmets?

 It’s worth mentioning that you’ll see websites (including this one!) mentioning helmets that are both DOT and ECE.
-That implies that you can use the same helmet in both DOT and ECE countries – but that’s not the case.
+That implies that you can use the same helmet in both DOT and ECE countries – but that’s not necessarily the case.

 A particular helmet model might have passed ECE tests in Europe then be certified DOT in the US, so technically be legal in both areas.
-The problem is that helmets don’t carry both ECE and DOT stickers – they have one or the other.
+The problem is that most helmets don’t carry both ECE and DOT stickers – they usually have one or the other.
 And to be legal in a particular territory, your helmet needs to display the correct certification.

 So, for example, if you have an ECE Scorpion Exo ADX-1 with an ECE sticker on the back (and the correct ECE labels inside), and you take your helmet to the US and get pulled over by the police in a mandatory helmet state, they could find your helmet illegal because it’s not displaying the correct legal information – even though the same helmet’s on sale in the US (as the Scorpion Exo AT950).